NSMau/swift-book-es/TSPL.docc/LanguageGuide/ErrorHandling.md

 > of a `throw` statement
 > are comparable to those of a `return` statement.

-### Propagación de Errores Mediante Funciones Que Arrojan Errores
+### Propagación de errores mediante funciones que arrojan errores

 To indicate that a function, method, or initializer can throw an error, you write the `throws` keyword in the function's declaration